ybhatnagar/kube-pyramid/README.md

 Kube Pyramid *looks* at your cluster and *tells* you which workloads have been quietly hoarding priority they don't need — and which under-appreciated workloads deserve a promotion.
-Named for the QoS pyramid every k8s cluster forms: Guaranteed at the top, then Burstable, then Best-Effort.
+Named after pyramid, representing application importance: Guaranteed at the top, then Burstable, then Best-Effort.

 Kube Pyramid reads your existing data (Prometheus, kube-state-metrics,